harness/developer-hub/tutorials/platform/secrets-management.md

 ### Harness Delegate

 The Harness Delegate is a service that runs in your local network or VPC to establish connections between the Harness Manager and various providers, such as artifacts registries, cloud platforms, etc. The delegate is installed in the target infrastructure, for example, a Kubernetes cluster, and performs operations, including deployment and integration.
-Learn more about the delegate in the [Delegate overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).
+To learn more about delegates, go to the [Delegate overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).

 Make sure the delegate is installed and it is connected.
 For more details, go to the Google Cloud Functions [tutorial](https://developer.harness.io/tutorials/cd-pipelines/serverless/gcp-cloud-func#delegate).

-### AWS - Access key ID
+### Create an AWS access key ID

+To create an AWS access key, do the following:

--  Select **New Secret**, and then select **Text**.
+1. Select **New Secret**, and then select **Text**.
--  Enter the secret name `aws_kms_access_key`.
+2. Enter the secret name `aws_kms_access_key`.
--  For the secret value, paste the access token for your AWS user account.
+3. For the secret value, paste the access token for your AWS user account.
 The Harness Delegate uses this credential to authenticate Harness with AWS at deployment runtime.
--  Select **Save**.
+4. Select **Save**.

-### AWS - Secret key ID
+### Create an AWS secret key ID

+To create an AWS secret key ID, do the following:

--  Select **New Secret**, and then select **Text**.
+1. Select **New Secret**, and then select **Text**.
--  Enter the secret name `aws_kms_secret_key`.
+2. Enter the secret name `aws_kms_secret_key`.
--  For the secret value, paste the access token for your AWS user account.
+3. For the secret value, paste the access token for your AWS user account.
 The Harness Delegate uses this credential to authenticate Harness with AWS at deployment runtime.
--  Select **Save**.
+4. Select **Save**.

-### AWS - ARN
+### Create an AWS ARN

+To create an AWS ARN, do the following:

--  Select **New Secret**, and then select **Text**.
+1. Select **New Secret**, and then select **Text**.
--  Enter the secret name `aws_kms_arn`.
+2. Enter the secret name `aws_kms_arn`.
--  For the secret value, paste the ARN for your AWS user account.
+3. For the secret value, paste the ARN for your AWS user account.
 The Harness Delegate uses this credential to authenticate Harness with AWS at deployment runtime.
--  Select **Save**.
+4. Select **Save**.

 For more information, go to [find the Access key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html) in the AWS documentation.